bartoszgebarowski/task-manager-api/README.md

 * Click Send button
 * Server responds with status 401

-10. Scenario 10: User is logged and tries to update his own task
+10. Scenario 10: User is logged in and tries to update his own task

 * Login with correct credentials by POST request to `{{BASE_URL}}api/profiles/token/`
 * Create a PUT request to `{{BASE_URL}}api/tasks/task_id`